Chirgwin–Coulson weights: Computations for ozone

-Applications to Main Group Compounds
+Applications to main group compounds

 Borazine

 Borazine, (chemical formula B_3N_3H_6) is a cyclic, planar compound that is isoelectronic with benzene.
 Given the lone pair in the nitrogen p orbital out of the plane and the empty p orbital of boron, the following resonance structure is possible:

-However, VB calculations using a double‐zeta D95 basis set indicate that the predominant resonance structures are the structure with all three lone pairs on the nitrogen (labeled 1 below) and the six resonance structures with one double bond between boron and nitrogen (labeled 2 below).
+However, VB calculations using a double-zeta D95 basis set indicate that the predominant resonance structures are the structure with all three lone pairs on the nitrogen (labeled 1 below) and the six resonance structures with one double bond between boron and nitrogen (labeled 2 below).
 The relative weights of the two structures are 0.17 and 0.08 respectively.

 By contrast, the dominant resonance structures of benzene are the two Kekule structures, with weight 0.15, and 12 monozwitterionic structures with weight 0.03.
 The data, together, indicate that, despite the similarity in appearance and structure, the electrons on borazine are less delocalized than those on benzene.